why-jay/remark-lint-sentence-newline/README.md

 # mdast-lint-sentence-newline

-This is an [mdast-lint](https://github.com/wooorm/mdast-lint) rule that enforces a newline after an end of sentence in Markdown. yoy
+This is an [mdast-lint](https://github.com/wooorm/mdast-lint) rule that enforces a newline after an end of sentence in Markdown.

 ```Text
 <!-- Invalid -->